-Until the development of the hydrogen bomb, the combination of yield and accuracy for a rocket-launched atomic bomb far under-performed the delivery of those bomb via bomber.
+Until the development of the hydrogen bomb, the combination of yield and accuracy for a rocket-launched atomic bomb far under-performed the delivery of atomic weapons via bomber.
 For this reason, as well as the political machinations within the armed forces, the post-war focus was on perfection of the strategic bomber capability.
-Strategic Air Command was founded in 1947 and in late 1948 was given the mission of delivering a massive nuclear strike on the Soviet Union.
+Strategic Air Command was founded in 1947 and, in late 1948, was given the mission of delivering a massive nuclear strike on the Soviet Union.
 For the next decade, the service acquired more and better strike planes plus a refueling fleet, leading to an ability by 1957 to have a 24 hour bomber/tanker alert force.

 Leading up to that point, the U.S. had developed a decisive technological edge.
 U.S. bombers, using refueling, could travel across the globe to their targets.
 The speed and altitude capabilities of the B-47 and B-52 were such that they were largely unreachable by the MiG-15 interceptors used by the Soviets.

 Flying High Again

 CMANO has two community-made scenarios looking at this particular period.
 The first explores the missions of aerial reconnaissance variants of the B-47.
 This configuration of the aircraft came closer to actual combat than the strategic bomber version which, thankfully, were never actually used for their intended purpose.
-On October 15th, 1592 a B-47B flew out of Alaska.
-Using special photographic and radar equipment, they captured intelligence on Soviet airfields Siberia.
+On October 15th, 1952 a B-47B flew out of Alaska.
+Using special photographic and radar equipment, they captured intelligence on Soviet airfields in Siberia.
 The missions carried no offensive weapons, although they were armed with tail guns.
 Interceptions by the Soviets were generally evaded through superior speed and altitude.
 According to Wikipedia, at least five B-47s were fired upon and at least three aircraft were lost while overflying Soviet airspace.

 The CMANO mission appears to be based on a May 8th, 1954 top-secret reconnaissance mission, detailed here (it is story #2 from this website).
 It describes an unexpected encounter with the new Russian MiG-17s.
 The pilots expected that they were flying outside of the reach of the Russian defenses, and instead found themselves being fired upon by the new Soviet fighters.